Geography Should Not

 We are also excited to announce the addition of Andrew, “Dreadful Bird”, who offers life coaching through his world renowned workshops.

-2025 BC Reconciliation - phyllis webstad emerging leader award
+2025 BC Reconciliation - Phyllis Webstad emerging leader award

 Dwight Ballantyne was honoured as the inaugural recipient of the 2025 BC Reconciliation – Phyllis Webstad Emerging Leader Award.
 He received the award on January 29, 2026 at Government House in Victoria, BC, presented by the Lieutenant Governor of British Columbia alongside Phyllis Webstad.
 This recognition acknowledges Dwight’s leadership and his commitment to creating opportunities and pathways for Indigenous youth across Canada.